-Drexel's online MS in Retail & Merchandising holds its first in-person residency
+Drexel’s online MS in Retail & Merchandising Program Holds an In-Person Residency

 The online MS in Retail and Merchandising held its first residency this fall, with three of its students traveling to Philadelphia for a day of faculty introductions, workshops and a graduate student orientation.
 The centerpiece of the residency was Sean Williams’s “Obsessive Sneaker Disorder,” where Williams, the founder of SOLEcial Studies and a sneaker culture expert, presented on the connection between sneaker design and product storytelling.
 Williams shared his background as a brand consultant for Adidas and the owner of thousands of sneakers as a catalyst to challenge participants to consider everything from materials, design, price, color and originality when targeting potential customers.

 Williams, who is currently a Rankin Scholar-in-Residence at Drexel’s Westphal College of Media Arts & Design, held a public keynote talk the night before the residency with his business partner, Dee Wells.
 The two discussed how to get involved in the sneaker industry, as well as the lack of diversity they say is still an issue.
 “There are not enough women and minorities in the sneaker industry,” Williams said, stressing that this was one of the things that inspired him and Wells to educate others about the industry.
 “It’s getting better, but we still have a long way to go.”